knuthaug/blog.knuthaugen.no/web/_posts/2024-02-04-tracking-web-vitals-on-the-cheap.md

 as opposed to for instance a `reload` type, The paint occured at 175ms (`fcpEntry.startTime`) where time to first byte was 49ms and time between first byte and fcp was 126ms.
 The document was in a `dom-content-loaded` state when the FCP occured.
- You can also see the when during the load the different events took place (`unload` at 57ms, `domInteractive` at 140ms, `domContentLoaded` at 140-141ms, `domComplete` at 271ms and `load` at 271ms) as well as timings for network stack work, such as domain lookup, request init, response init and so on.
-And you can see if there was redirects involved.
+ You can also see the when during the load the different events took place (`unload` at 57ms, `domInteractive` at 140ms, `domContentLoaded` at 140-141ms, `domComplete` at 271ms and `load` at 271ms).
+The property `delivertype` can tell you wether it was delivered from `cache` or not (`""`),  `nextHopProtocol` which http version was used, as well as timings for network stack work, such as domain lookup, request init, response init and so on.
+And you can see if there was redirects involved, the time they took and the count.
 So much to learn here!

 The `navigationEntry` property is of type [PerformanceNavigationTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceNavigationTiming) while the `fcpEntry` property is of type [PerformancePaintTiming](https://developer.mozilla.org/en-US/docs/Web/API/PerformancePaintTiming)